Manningtree High School - The Early Years

 Over the years, the school grew in numbers and along with the raising of the school leaving ages, further building work was necessary in the late 1940’s to expand with more classrooms.
 Three more permanent classrooms were built on the eastern side of the Quadrangle.

 Two new 'temporary' Horsa wings were additionally built, one on the eastern flank and one on the western flank of the Quadrangle.
-These were originally known as rooms 10 and 18 and have had various uses over the years, including Rural Science, Metalwork and Music.
-The eastern wing (refurbished in the 1990's) is still in use today, as a Drama studio and Vocational workshop area.
+These were originally known as rooms 10 and 18 and have had various uses over the years, including rural Science, metalwork, car mechanics and music.
+The eastern wing (refurbished in the 1990's) was still in use up until July 2019, as a drama studio and vocational workshop area.

 HORSA (Hutting Operation for the Raising of the School leaving Age) was the Governments response to the raising of the school leaving age and provided schools with urgently needed additional classroom buildings, typically constructed with metal 'Crittall' windows and a corrugated roof.